Daniel-KM/Omeka-S-module-SearchSolr/README.md

 sudo su - solr -c "/opt/solr/bin/solr create -c omeka -n data_driven_schema_configs"
 ```

-Here, the user `solr` launches the command `solr` to create the node `omeka`,
+Here, the user `solr` launches the command `solr` to create the core `omeka`,
 and it will use the default config schema `data_driven_schema_configs`.
 This
 schema simplifies the management of fields, because they are guessed from the
 data.

 You can check it via the web interface at [http://localhost:8983/solr/#/omeka].
-Here, the path to set in the config of the node in Omeka S is `solr/omeka`.
+Here, the path to set in the config of the core in Omeka S is `solr/omeka`.

 The config files are saved in `/var/solr/data` by default.